 Back in 2001, when I was 13.5 years young, my family bought a 56k modem.
 My parents would only allow me to use the web 1 hour a week, so I saved up my allowance, bought a 150' phone cable, drilled a couple 1" holes in the wood floor while my parents were out, and army-crawled under the house to rout the phone cable to my room.
 I pieced back together a crappy old IBM ThinkPad 600 and would tiptoe at night to the office to switch the 56k modem over to my rooms cable-hack to play Age of Empires I online for hours on end, sometimes till dawn.

 6 years later, during my Freshmen year at SDSU, I received a phone call from my father about some strange holes he discovered in the wood floor while my parents were selling the house.
-Needless to say, at the time he wasn't thrilled at how stunningly creative I had been in circumventing their moratorium on the internet for 6 years, however in retrospect I now realize routing that cable under the house was one of the best things I ever did as it was in that moment that I fell in love with computers.
+Needless to say, at the time he wasn't thrilled at how stunningly creative I had been in circumventing their moratorium on the internet, however in retrospect I now realize drilling those holes in the floor was one of the best things I ever did as it was in that moment that I fell in love with computers.